 The company that offers the cheapest price is generally showing you a couple of things; 1) they are new or part-time and 2) they really do not know their costs (they will not be in business very long).

 If you want a thorough Home Inspection of, what most likely will be, the largest purchase of your life, you will want an experienced professional Home Inspection Company on your side.
-Hiring a Home Inspection Company with experience that understands that they work for you and no one else is crucial.
+Hiring a Home Inspection Company with an experience that understands that they work for you and no one else is crucial.
 Making sure that you, the buyer, understand the condition of your new property is our first priority.

 * Inspectors that charge less, know less, do less, and therefore inspect less.
 They typically do not carry the technology and tools that are necessary to complete a thorough inspection.

-* Wise Home Inspections always provides an on-site review of our findings with you and make sure that you understand all aspects of the property.
+* Wise Home Inspections always provides an on-site review of our findings with you and makes sure that you understand all aspects of the property.
 The final report, which includes photos, is emailed to you as an HTML file for the SAME DAY.